Sitecore/Sitecore.Demo.Platform/docs/Usage.md

 **Problem:**

-When running `docker-compose build --pull`, you get the following error:
+When running `docker compose build --pull`, you get the following error:

 ```text
 ERROR: Service 'mssql' failed to build : manifest for scr.sitecore.com/build/lighthouse-solution:10.0.1-1001.0 not found: manifest unknown: manifest tagged by "10.0.1-1001.0" is not found